MikeInnes/mikeinnes.github.io/_posts/2017-09-13-brainforth.md

 If you think about what’s happening in the stacks to achieve a list reversal, you should be either impressed or horrified[^weak].

-[^weak] This is what real weak typing looks like.
+[^weak]: This is what real weak typing looks like.
 We rely entirely on the programmer to separate arrays from bytecodes from data by convention, and if you get it wrong you just get a messed up state.
 If the compiler knew a bit more about the language, it could enforce more correctness with a static type system; but that would ruin the beauty of bootstrapping the stack abstraction with the language itself.
 Alternatively, we could have all data be tagged for a dynamic type system, though it would be extremely inefficient.

 Arrays give us everything we need to implement usable I/O, e.g. `readln` that reads with `,` until a newline, or `println` that prints each character in a list with `.`.